Speakers

 A move to Marlborough in time for the 2001 vintage led to 15 years consulting to various wine companies and growers, spread across six different winegrowing regions of New Zealand.
 This period also included a few years as national viticultural manager for Kim Crawford Wines.
 For the past eight years Jeremy has been in the role of vigneron at The Wrekin, an organic-certified and biodynamically farmed vineyard in the Southern Valleys of Marlborough.

-SARA LOEFFEN
+DR SARA LOEFFEN

 HILL LABS

-Hamilton, Aotearoa New Zealand
+Kirikiriroa Hamilton, Aotearoa NZ

 After completing a Bachelor of Science majoring in zoology and ecology, Sara completed her PhD in animal physiology at the University of Queensland, Australia.
 Trading warm sunny climes for the cold of Edinburgh, Sara spent eight years with SAC Consulting Veterinary Services (a division of